What is Enterprise Architecture?

 We live in turbulent times: Heading towards Digital Businesses

 Digital Business is the new word, meaning your organization digitizes and virtualizes on the internet, whether you want it or not.
-Your competitors will do so too!
+Your competitors will do so, too!

-Digital Transformation Architects Innovate Ecosystems
+Architects Innovate Digital Twins and Digital Ecosystems

-Also read the next resources
+Also, read the following EA resources

-Are you interested in doing EA on Dragon1?
+Are you interested in visualizing Data Driven EA on Dragon1 platform?

-Purchase your Dragon1 PRO user license here and start creating your first blueprint, landscape, or roadmap within weeks, supported by our service desk team.
+Purchase your Dragon1 PRO user license and start creating your first blueprint, landscape, or roadmap within weeks, supported by our service desk team.